Affiliate Marketing Website Models For

 By Rocky Tapscott

-A registered domain name would give you an address in the virtual world and Site Build It gives you a virtual block of land.
+A registered domain name would give you an address in the virtual world and Solo Build It gives you a virtual block of land.
 Now it’s time to build your house.

 But there are many kinds of houses you could build, with each type serving a particular need.